astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 ## Faster planet applies its force

-For any pair of planets, there is always a faster one that “applies” its force to the planetary qualities of the slower planet and also “gathers” the qualities of the slower planet in accordance with the nature of aspect.
+For any pair of planets, there is always a faster one that “applies” its force to the planetary qualities of the slower planet and also “gathers” the qualities of the slower planet in accordance with the nature of the aspect.

 This simple fact allows us, for example, to say “Venus – Saturn” and not “Saturn – Venus” aspect.
 The faster planet defines the dynamics of the aspect.